Which Type of Smoke Detector is Best for the Kitchen?

 Although there are many different brands of smoke detectors, there are two basic types: ionization and photoelectric.
 Within the fire protection and prevention industry, it is recognized that neither sensor type is universally better at detecting all types of fires.
 That’s because each sensor operates on a different principle and may therefore respond differently to various conditions.

-Ionization Smoke Detectors – This type responds more quickly to flaming fires with smaller combustion particles, such as paper burning.
+Ionization Smoke Detectors This type responds more quickly to flaming fires with smaller combustion particles, such as paper burning.
 It is generally less expensive.
-Note that ionization smoke detector packages are labeled with an “i.”

 How they work: Ionization-type smoke detectors have a small amount of radioactive material between two electrically charged plates, which ionize the air and causes current to flow between the plates.
 When smoke enters the chamber, it disrupts the flow of ions, thus reducing the flow of current and activating the alarm.

-Photoelectric Smoke Detectors – This type is more responsive to fires that begin with a long period of smoldering, such as a cigarette burning in a couch or bedding.
-Note that photoelectric smoke detector packages are labeled with a “p.”
+Photoelectric Smoke Detectors This type is more responsive to fires that begin with a long period of smoldering, such as a cigarette burning in a couch or bedding.

 How they work: Photoelectric-type alarms aim a light source into a sensing chamber at an angle away from the sensor.
 Smoke enters the chamber, reflecting light onto the light sensor; triggering the alarm.